Last updated on July 11th, 2019 at 02:36 am

 We’re getting older.
-In 1986, the Beastie Boys released Licensed to Ill, which included the smash success song “(You’ve Gotta) Fight for Your Right (To Party!)”.
-It was an amazing song that had people dancing like maniacs time and time again, and it’s one of the song marking the transition from 80s grunge to 90s glitz in music.
+In 1986, the Beastie Boys released Licensed to Ill, which included the smash success song “(You’ve Gotta) Fight for Your Right (To Party!)”
+It was a fantastic song that had people dancing like maniacs time and time again, and it’s one of the songs marking the transition from 80s grunge to 90s glitz in music.

-But it’s 25 years old.
-We’re reminded by this by the fact that they came out with “Fight for Your Right (Revisited)“, for which they’ve spawned a completely bizarre video stocked with celebrities…
+But it’s 25 years old, and the Beastie Boys remind us of this with “Fight for Your Right (Revisited)“, accompanied by a completely bizarre video stocked with celebrities…

 ..but jeez!
 25 years!
 And if that doesn’t make you feel old, this link will: